Firmware acquisition¶

 Look for:

-Firmware URLs
+Firmware download URLs

-Update API paths
+Update API endpoints

 MQTT topics